Hello St. Paul CES Families,

 This school year, in an effort to minimize contacts and help prevent the potential spread of COVID-19, we are limiting visitor access to our school.

 All visitors, including parents and HCDSB staff who are not assigned to our school, will require approval and pre-screening before entering our building.
 Where possible, meetings or visits will be conducted virtually.

 Visitors who are granted approval will be required to complete an online screening form prior to arriving at our school.
 Once inside, all visitors will be required to wear masks.

 We appreciate your patience and understanding as we do all we can to ensure a safe and healthy return to school for all.

 St. Paul School is a full uniform school.
-All uniform information for our school is available at http://www.isw.com.
-By inputting our school name, you can view all of the uniform pieces available for purchase.
-ISW Uniforms is our only uniform supplier however, children may still wear uniform items from McCarthy’s.
-Uniform items purchased from other stores (Walmart, Old Navy, Children’s Place, The Gap etc.) are not permitted as part of our school uniform.
-In you are in need of financial assistance, please contact the office.
+McCarthy’s Uniforms is our only uniform supplier however, children may still wear uniform items from ISW.
+If you are in need of financial assistance, please contact the main office.

 School bus transportation is a privilege and we need to work together to keep everyone safe.
 If bus behaviour is poor or dangerous, the bus driver will issue a warning slip and riders may be refused bus service.
-This year, there will be assigned seats both in the morning and afternoon runs.
+There will be assigned seats both in the morning and afternoon runs.